 GeneCards Summary for INS Gene

 INS (Insulin) is a Protein Coding gene.
 Diseases associated with INS include Hyperproinsulinemia and Diabetes Mellitus, Insulin-Dependent, 2.
-Among its related pathways are Vesicle-mediated transport and RET signaling.
+Among its related pathways are Oocyte meiosis and Metabolism of proteins.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.
 An important paralog of this gene is INS-IGF2.

 Insulin decreases blood glucose concentration.
 It increases cell permeability to monosaccharides, amino acids and fatty acids.
 It accelerates glycolysis, the pentose phosphate cycle, and glycogen synthesis in liver.